opensearch-project/data-prepper/data-prepper-plugins/aggregate-processor/README.md

     * [put_all](#put_all)
 ### <a name="group_duration"></a>
 * `group_duration` (Optional): A `String` that represents the amount of time that a group should exist before it is concluded automatically.
 Supports ISO_8601 notation Strings ("PT20.345S", "PT15M", etc.) as well as simple notation Strings for seconds ("60s") and milliseconds ("1500ms").
 Default value is `180s`.

+### <a name="when"></a>
+* `when` (Optional): A `String` that represents a condition that must be evaluated to true for the aggregation to be applied on the event.
+Events that do not evaluate to true on the condition are skipped.
+Default is no condition which means all events are included in the aggregation.

 ## Available Aggregate Actions